morteza-shoushtari/Morteza-Website/content/home/experience.md

   date_end = ""
   description = """
   * Develop scripts for network configuration and verification to streamline deployment processes, ensure consistency across systems, and improve operational efficiency in complex datacenter environments.
-  * Provided technical leadership and strategic guidance on AI and HPC network infrastructure within data center environments, such as xAI, Tesla, Meta, Intel, Gulf Business Machines, and Iron Mountain.
+  * Provided technical leadership and strategic guidance on AI and HPC network infrastructure, worked in big projects such as xAI, Tesla, Meta, Intel, Gulf Business Machines, and Iron Mountain.
   * Collaborated with cross-functional teams to review network designs and functional specifications, ensuring compatibility, scalability, and high availability across all infrastructure components.
   """